 In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Registration: Day of Registration and packet pickup will be held beginning at 9:00am to 10:45am at the Pittston YMCA located on Main Street.
+Registration: Day of Registration and packet pickup will be held beginning at 9:00am to 10:15am at Open Space.

 The funds raised have changed the lives of thousands of children and adults with disabilities at Allied Services, enabling us to invest in cutting-edge rehab technology and therapeutic services.
 The goal: to bring big-city rehab technology back to the region so that individuals with disabilities, life-changing injuries and chronic illness have the very best chance of recovery, rehabilitation and improved quality of life.

 Technology purchased over the past 9 years has and continues to help children and adults with disabilities including patients with Alzheimer’s, individuals with developmental disabilities, speech disorders, stroke, brain injury, lymphedema and many more life-changing injuries and conditions.

 This non-profit health system touches the lives of almost 5,000 people in Northeastern and Central Pennsylvania each week.
 Its 3,000 employees provide skilled nursing, home care, vocational services, physical rehabilitation, behavioral health services and end-of-life care to help individuals and families live each day to the fullest.